-Results of Continuing Operations 1997 Compared to 1996

-In 1997, revenue increased 6%, operating profit grew 18%, income from continuing operations grew 12% and diluted earnings per share from continuing operations increased 16% to \$1.74 compared with \$1.50 for 1996.
+Results of Continuing Operations 1997 Compared to 1996 In 1997, revenue increased 6%, operating profit grew 17%, income from continuing operations grew 11% and diluted earnings per share from continuing operations increased 15% to \$1.68 compared with \$1.47 for 1996.
 Revenue growth was 8%, after adjusting for the impacts of strategic actions in Australia, asset sale activity and the strategic shift of the external large-ticket business to more fee-based income sources.

-Revenue

-(Dollars in millions) 1997 1996 % change
+Revenue (Dollars in millions) 1997 1996 % change Mailing and Integrated Logistics \$2,552 \$2,402 6% Office Solutions 1,089 983 11% Capital Services 206 258 (20%)

-Mailing and

-Integrated Logistics \$2,552 \$2,402 6%

-Office Solutions 1,089 983 11%

-Mortgage Servicing 73 53 38%

-Capital Services 206 258 (20%)

-\$3,920 \$3,696 6%

-The revenue increase came from growth in the Mailing and Integrated Logistics, Office Solutions and Mortgage Servicing segments of 6%, 11% and 38%, respectively, over 1996.
-Volume increases in our U.S. Mailing Systems, Production Mail, U.S. Copier Systems, Facsimile Systems, facilities management and mortgage servicing businesses were the principal cause of the revenue growth.
+The revenue increase came from growth in the Mailing and Integrated Logistics and Office Solutions segments of 6% and 11%, respectively, over 1996.
+Volume increases in our U.S. Mailing Systems, Production Mail, U.S. Copier Systems, Facsimile Systems and facilities management businesses were the principal cause of the revenue growth.
 The impact of prices and exchange rates was minimal.
 The revenue increase was partially offset by a 20% decline in revenue in the Capital Services segment due to our strategy to reduce our external assets and shift to more fee-based revenue streams.
 The reduction of Capital Services assets included the effect of the agreement with GATX Capital, more fully discussed under Other Matters.
 Excluding the impact of planned asset sales, revenue in the Capital Services segment would have declined by 12%.